mindee/doctr/v0.3.0/_sources/using_doctr/using_models.rst.txt

 *Disclaimer: both FUNSD subsets combined have 199 pages which might not be representative enough of the model capabilities*

 FPS (Frames per second) is computed after a warmup phase of 100 tensors (where the batch size is 1), by measuring the average number of processed tensors per second over 1000 samples.
-Those results were obtained on a `c5.x12large <https://aws.amazon.com/ec2/instance-types/c5/>`_ AWS instance (CPU Xeon Platinum 8275L).
+Those results were obtained on a `c5.x12large <https://aws.amazon.com/ec2/instance-types/c5/>` AWS instance (CPU Xeon Platinum 8275L).

 Detection predictors
 ^^^^^^^^^^^^^^^^^^^^

-`detection_predictor <models.html#doctr.models.detection.detection_predictor>`_ wraps your detection model to make it easily useable with your favorite deep learning framework seamlessly.
+:py:meth:`detection_predictor <doctr.models.detection.detection_predictor>` wraps your detection model to make it easily useable with your favorite deep learning framework seamlessly.

     >>> import numpy as np
     >>> from doctr.models import detection_predictor